alfar0x/alfar-web3go/README.md

 - rpc - BSC RPC url
 - minutesToInitializeAll - minutes to initialize all wallets on first iteration
 - isNewTaskAfterFinish - indicates if the each wallet should run only once (or create task to another day and so on)
-- rerunTodayOnErrorCountLess - allowed count of error per one day to rerun wallet today

 ### Proxy Configuration